 Only an approved validation/verification body is permitted to carry out Peatland Code validation and verification.
-Approved validation/verification bodies will be appointed by the Peatland Code Executive Board and possess, or are working towards, accreditation by the UK National Accreditation Body (UKAS) to ISO 14064/3 and 14065.
+Approved validation/verification bodies will be appointed by the Peatland Code Executive Board and possess, or be working towards, accreditation by United Kingdom Accreditation Service (UKAS) to ISO 140643 and ISO 14065.
+Towards the end of June 2024 approved validation/verification bodies will be transitioning to the latest ISO standards with the addition of IEC 17029.